Adding a stretchable & sticky header to a SwiftUI ScrollView

 We need to find a way to make the scroll view header stretch out when we pull it down.
 It would also be nice to make the cover scale up when we do, as the Spotify app does.

-As we saw in this blog post, it’s actually pretty easy to implement this kind of scroll view header.
-It uses a GeometryReader to read the frame and applies a frame and offset to the header’s content to make it stretch out downwards.
-We can use the post’s ScrollViewHeader with the ScrollViewWithOffset to get both offset tracking and a strechable header.
+As we saw here, it’s actually pretty easy to implement this kind of header by using a plain GeometryReader to read the frame, then applying a frame & offset to the header content to make it stretch out downwards.

 How to make the scroll view header sticky

 We can build upon the ScrollViewWithOffset and ScrollViewHeader and add a little more code to make the header sticky.
-Let’s start with creating a new ScrollViewWithStickyHeader view that wraps a ScrollViewWithOffset and stores the scroll offset for future use:

 public struct ScrollViewWithStickyHeader<Content: View>: View {